wsolow/wsolow.github.io/_pages/about.md

 My work is currently funded by the [AgAid Institue](https://agaid.org/).

-I've been fortunate to have the opportunity to work with interdisciplinary teams in Agriculture and Chemistry.
-I enjoy working on problems in ML/AI that are motivated by real-world applications, particularly in Agriculture, Climate, and Healthcare.
-The problem statements that naturally arise in these settings provide an exciting array of challenges from an AI perspective, with the promise of directly impacting humans.
+I've been fortunate to have the opportunity to work with interdisciplinary teams in agriculture and computational chemistry.
+I enjoy working on problems in ML/AI that are motivated by real-world applications, particularly in agriculture and Climate.
+The problem statements that naturally arise in these settings provide an exciting array of challenges from an AI perspective, with the promise of rapid deployment to help end-users.

 Interested in collaborating on a problem?
 Please email me!